Dealing with Children’s Emergency in School

 Toyin is playing on the metallic slide and suddenly gets a cut.

 It is bleeding profusely, and the nurse is called.

 What to do:-

-Many times, some people do not know all the food they are allergic to until they eat it.
+Some people often do not know all the food they are allergic to until they eat it.

-Chika, a 7-year-old boy is allergic to nuts and avoids it even when offered.
+Chika, a 7-year-old boy, is allergic to nuts and avoids them even when offered.